 The Jordaan area should absolutely be explored, it’s the typical Amsterdam as you see it on the postcards.
 Walk along the canals, watch the houseboats.
 Amsterdam still has 165 of it’s historic canals.
 The canal district have been included on the Unesco list of World Heritage Sites in 2010.
 Amsterdam is centered around four semi-circles around the historic center, these semi circles form the canal belt.

-Not really the first thing you would think of visiting when you arrive in Amsterdam: churches.
-But there are a few very beautiful ones.
+Not really the first things you would think about when looking up what to do in Amsterdam but there are a few very beautiful churches here.
 The two churches in the Begijnhof are not extremely pretty but the charm here is the collection of 14th century houses around the oldest inner courtyard of Amsterdam.
 The courtyard is actually private property but it can be visited.

 De Krijtberg is, I think, one of the most beautiful churches in the world.
 It has such a nice colored interior.
 It’s a Roman Catholic church from 1883.